 The student population at UNO is predominantly white, non-Hispanic (between 87%-90%), so it is difficult to make determinations about underrepresentation of groups of funded student athletes compared to the student body.
-Most underrepresented groups make up less than reflected in a corresponding change in the percentage of Black/African American student-athletes as a percentage of student athletes (which has actually declined from 7.2% to 5.2% during the same period).
+Most underrepresented groups make up less than

+1% of the student body as a whole, and that is also reflected in the percentage of funded student athletes.
+However, for the past three years, the Black/African American student population has been growing in real terms and as a percentage of the UNO student body (from 6.8% to 7.3%), and that trend has not been reflected in a corresponding change in the percentage of Black/African American student-athletes as a percentage of student athletes (which has actually declined from 7.2% to 5.2% during the same period).
 While the number of both Hispanic students and Hispanic student athletes has grown during this period, the proportion of Hispanic student athletes (from 2.1% in 2011to 4.7% in 2013) has not kept pace with the growth of Hispanic students as a percentage of all UNO undergraduate students during the same time frame (from 6.5% to 9.6%).